allerter/dps/README.md

 ## Using VS Code

- Open the project using VS Code and run it.
+ Open the project using VS Code.
+Open the `implementation/src/dps/Main.java` and run it.
 VS Code will automatically recognize the used libraries and run the simulation.

 ## Using the compiled JAR
 You must have JRE 11  (or a newer version) installed.
 Open a terminal and run the JAR file: